-The indicator of access to modern energy sources for cooking has improved (from 78.1 per cent in 2000 to 86.5 per cent in 2014), driven by urbanization processes and the progressive replacement of traditional solid fuels by liquefied petroleum gas (LPG), vigorous expansion of electricity and, in some countries, the intensive use of natural gas in domestic consumption.
-In recent years, however, annual rates of expansion have declined; and if these rates are maintained at their current values (roughly 0.5 per cent per year), the region will be unable to attain the target set in SDG 7 by 2030.
-There is also a larger deficit in Caribbean countries, although that sub-region is doing its utmost to close the gap, as shown in annual rates of coverage increase above those of Latin America and the Caribbean as a whole.
-As is the case with the region generally, however, the pace of expansion is slackening; but even if the current annual rates (approximately 0.6 per cent) were to be sustained, the sub-region would be a long way from attaining the relevant targets by 2030.
-(OLADE, 2017)
+The indicator of access to modern energy sources for cooking has improved (from 78.1% in 2000 to 86.5% in 2014), driven by urbanization processes and the progressive replacement of traditional solid fuels by liquefied petroleum gas (LPG), vigorous expansion of electricity and, in some countries, the intensive use of natural gas in domestic consumption.
+In recent years, however, annual rates of expansion have declined; and if these rates are maintained at their current values (roughly 0.5 of a percentage point per year), the region will be unable to attain the target set in SDG 7 by 2030.
+There is also a larger deficit in Caribbean countries, although that subregion is doing its utmost to close the gap, as shown in annual rates of coverage increase above those of Latin America and the Caribbean as a whole.
+As is the case with the region generally, however, the pace of expansion is slackening; but even if the current annual rates (approximately 0.6 of a percentage point) were to be sustained, the subregion would be a long way from attaining the relevant targets by 2030.

-The global figures on access to modern energy sources for cooking conceal great heterogeneity, with a large group of countries enjoying 100 per cent access or very close to that, alongside a group of countries in which less than half of their respective populations have access to these sources (Guatemala, Haiti, Honduras and Nicaragua).
-In general, the countries with the largest deficits are making strenuous efforts to close the gap, as exemplified by El Salvador, Paraguay and Peru, which have annual average growth rates above 1.6 per cent.
-(IEA, 2017) Nonetheless, countries that start from very low levels will be unable to meet the established targets even if their rates of expansion double.
-Here again, the situation in Haiti deserves special consideration (only 9 per cent access).
+The global figures on access to modern energy sources for cooking conceal great heterogeneity, with a large group of countries enjoying 100% access or very close to that, alongside a group of countries in which less than half of their respective populations have access to these sources (Guatemala, Haiti, Honduras and Nicaragua).
+In general, the countries with the largest deficits are making strenuous efforts to close the gap, as exemplified by El Salvador, Paraguay and Peru, which have annual average growth rates above 1.6 percentage points.
+Nonetheless, countries that start from very low levels will be unable to meet the established targets even if their rates of expansion double.
+Here again, the situation in Haiti deserves special consideration (only 9% access).
 The very poor socioeconomic conditions in which the vast majority of the population lives means that firewood and charcoal are the main energy sources for cooking in nearly all households.
-In short, if the region as a whole is to attain the targets set in this area, a major additional effort will be needed; and this also includes addressing the socio-cultural issues present in several countries, which play a key role in maintaining the use of firewood as a cooking fuel.
+In short, if the region as a whole is to attain the targets set in this area, a major additional effort will be needed; and this also includes addressing the sociocultural issues present in several countries, which play a key role in maintaining the use of firewood as a cooking fuel.